PrivacyDragon/Day-of-Week-TI-84Plus-CE/README.md

 If you want to know more, I reccomend reading the wikipedia page about it: https://en.wikipedia.org/wiki/Zeller%27s_congruence

-The default setting for the date notation is: YYYY/MM/DD.
+The default setting for the date notation is: YYYY/MM/DD.<br>
 The default setting for the calendar switch is: 4 October 1582.

 #### IMPORTANT NOTES:
--If you live in Sweden, the dates that the Swedish calendar was used (from 1700 till 1753) will NOT be correct.
+-If you live in Sweden, the dates that the Swedish calendar was used (from 1700 till 1753) will NOT be correct.<br>
--If your country used another calendar than the Julian before changing to Gregorian, you should input in the settings the first gregorian date
+-If your country used another calendar than the Julian before changing to Gregorian, you should input in the settings the first gregorian date<br>
--If your country used another calendar than the Julian before changing to Gregorian, you can ONLY calculate dates from 14 days after the calendar change and later.
+-If your country used another calendar than the Julian before changing to Gregorian, you can ONLY calculate dates from 14 days after the calendar change and later.<br>
 -If you live in Turkey, you should input as calendar change 1 Januari 1926, since that's when they also took the current year counting.

 -------------------------------------------------------------------------------